 What can SWP authors anticipate for printing costs if they choose the short print-run option?

 The cost of printing falls to SWP authors, and is on top of the cost of the She Writes package.
 We have long-standing relationships with our printers.
 As a result, our prices are lower, due to economies of scale, than what most authors will find if they go out and solicit a printing bid on their own.
 We recommend a print-run of at least 500 copies to make it worth your while and to keep the costs manageable, and we will talk through sales expectations with you to help you determine whether a short print-run makes sense for you, or whether your book should be a candidate for POD only.

 Does the cost of the She Publishes package price include conversion and uploading?
 Where will they be available for purchase?

 Yes.
 We will convert your files and make them available to the following online retailers:

 Does SWP offer e-book only publishing solutions?

-No, we do not.
-We are a full-service press that’s committed to e-book offerings, but our primary mission is to publish our authors in print.
+At this time we are exploring this as an option.
+Brooke is publishing an e-book this fall as an experiment.
+We will be playing with price points and profits to see if this is something we will make available in the future.
 We believe in the value of e-books to grow your author platform, but we also believe that for a major work—memoir, fiction, prescriptive—you’re cutting out part of the market if you don’t offer a print version.